microsoft/hands-on-lab-azure-functions/docs/workshop.md

 ![Postman](assets/func-postman.png)

-If you go back to the Storage Account, you should see inside the `audios` container the files that you uploaded with your `AudioUpload` Azure Function!
+Go back to the Storage Account and check the `audios` container.
+You should see the files that you uploaded with your `AudioUpload` Azure Function!

 </details>